Adding custom interactivity

 Add custom menu items

-Custom tabs has as many as five default actions provided by the browser: "Forward", "Page Info", "Refresh", "Find in Page" and "Open in Browser".
-Additionally, you can add up to five more, which will be inserted between the icon row and the browser-provided items.
+A Custom Tab has as many as five default actions provided by the browser: "Forward", "Page Info", "Refresh", "Find in Page" and "Open in Browser".
+Additionally, you can add up to seven more.
+These menu items will be inserted between the icon row and the browser-provided items.
 (See the image below.)
+The actual number depends on the underlying browser implementation.
+(For example, with version 117 Chrome increased the number of menu items from five to seven.)
+So it is best to add the most important items first.

 You can access your custom actions via the three dot menu in the top right corner: